taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 Next panel, we are inside the workspace, bird's eye view.
 We see Zalo standing at a large workbench surrounded by first-year trainees, including Min.
 Zalo is holding up flat device about the size of a short, fat finger, which has been opened up so that the inner circuitry is visible.

-Zalo: "You can see how this 2080s standard issue medical scanner has two fixed eSyrup circuits - one for measuring small changes in skin resistance, the other for measuring small concentrations of specific chemicals in bodily fluid samples."
+Zalo: "You can see how this 2080s standard issue medical scanner has two fixed eSyrup circuits - one for measuring small changes in skin resistance, the other for measuring small concentrations of specific chemicals in bodily fluid samples.
+Modern medical scanners can detect changes in electrical and chemical properties up to 5 cm below the skin surface."

 POV is now in front of Zalo, who now holds up a similarly shaped and sized device, also opened up.
 The insides of this second device is way more chaotic and rough, definitely looks like a work in progress.